ccrudkin/keg_tracker/README.md

 The program currently pickles data in a file in the users local storage.
 For user interface, it implements a somewhat verbose method of checking for valid data that is more user-friendly than argparse.

-Future versions with have more bulk-editing capability and some built-in production data analysis for richer reporting.
+Future versions will include more bulk-editing capability and some built-in production data analysis for richer reporting.